TKC-Labs/salt-modules/README.md

 ### Example output: validate_pillar_pr

-This is a very minimal example where I added demo keys to a salt pillar repository to demonstrate the kind of output the `vaidate_pr` function can help create.
+This is a very minimal example where I added demo keys to a salt pillar repository to demonstrate the kind of output the `vaidate_pillar_pr` function can help create.

 #### Salt Pillar Validation: `success`